h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 - It is now required to explicitly create ``H2OContext`` before you run any of our exposed algorithms.
 Previously, the algorithm would create the H2OContext on demand.

-- It is no longer possible to disable web (REST API endpoints) on the worker ndoes in the internal client as we require the endpoints to be available.
+- It is no longer possible to disable web (REST API endpoints) on the worker nodes in the internal client as we require the endpoints to be available.
 In particular, the methods ``setH2ONodeWebEnabled``, ``setH2ONodeWebDisabled`` and ``h2oNodeWebEnabled`` are removed without replacement.
 Also the option ``spark.ext.h2o.node.enable.web`` does not have any effect anymore.